Voultapher/Presentations/retpoline/present.md

 ---

-Indirect Branch Restricted Speculation
+- IBRS (Indirect Branch Restricted Speculation)

-(IBRS) prevents software running in higher privileged mode from using prediction results from software running in lower privileged mode.
-– Single Thread Indirect Branch Predictors
+– STIBP (Single Thread Indirect Branch Predictors)

-(STIBP) prevents code executing on one logical processor from impacting the indirect branch prediction of code executing on another logical processor.
-– Indirect Branch Predictor Barrier (IBPB) stops software running before the barrier from affecting the indirect branch prediction of software running after the barrier.
+– IBPB (Indirect Branch Predictor Barrier)

 Note:
 - new instructions
+- patched in via microcode
+- control how branch prediction results reused between security contexts
 - slow on current hardware
-- patched in via microcode
 - hardware not built with this in mind
 - should get better in hardware in future
 - need to be used by programmers